Writing a care agreement — what it should cover

 Cover the regular pattern — alternating weeks, 3-4-4-3, 2-2-5-5, or whatever suits your rhythm — and note when it begins.

 Include the boundaries of the week.
-If one parent takes the child on Friday at school pickup, write that down.
-Ambiguity at the edges causes most of the friction.
+If one parent takes the child on Friday at school pickup, write that down, with time and place.
+The edges of the week cause most of the disagreements, so they are worth describing in detail.

 Holidays and school breaks

-School breaks, summer holidays, and public holidays need their own rules — the regular schedule usually pauses during longer breaks.
+School breaks, summer holidays, and public holidays need their own rules.
+The regular schedule usually pauses during longer breaks, and public days like midsummer, Christmas Eve, or the 17th of May need their own line in the agreement.

 Decisions, big and small

 Separate everyday decisions from larger ones.
-Bedtimes, snacks, screen time — each parent decides in their own home.
-School choice, medical procedures, relocation — both decide together.
+Each parent decides screen time, bedtimes, snacks, and weekday activities in their own home.
+School choice, passport applications, orthodontic treatment, religious education, and relocation are decided together.

-Health information needs to flow freely.
-Agree that doctor visits, prescriptions, and significant events are shared within a day or two.
+Health information should flow freely between the homes.
+Doctor visits, prescriptions, and significant symptoms belong in the shared channel within a day or two of happening.

 Money and shared costs

-An agreement does not need to replace whatever legal child support exists, but it benefits from spelling out what is shared outside of it: activities, equipment, school trips, healthcare costs.
+An agreement does not need to replace whatever legal child support exists.
+It benefits from spelling out what is shared outside of it: activities, equipment, school trips, winter gear, phones, and healthcare costs above the reimbursement threshold.

 Be concrete about thresholds.
-"We discuss purchases above a set amount" is easier than "we agree on larger expenses."
+"We discuss anything above 500 kroner / 50 euros" is easier to follow than "larger expenses."

-Set expectations for response time.
-Within 24 hours for non-urgent matters works for most families.
+Set expectations for response time — something like 24 hours for non-urgent messages is a reasonable baseline for most families.

 Related articles